pashamesh/comagic-api/README.md

 ];

 ```
-Do not foreget to add `Call API` permissions to user if you wand to use login and password authorization for Call API
+Do not foreget to add `Call API` permissions to user if you want to use login and password authorization for Call API

 ### Rest API